boozec/scp/README.md

     scripts/02-dataproc-copy-jar.sh; \
     scripts/03-update-network-for-dataproc.sh; \
     scripts/04-dataproc-create-cluster.sh 2 n1-standard-4 n1-standard-4; \
-    scripts/05-dataproc-submit.sh 200
+    scripts/05-dataproc-submit.sh
 ```

-The given output is what we obtain using 2 work-units for 2 nodes $W(2) =
+The given performance can be used as "2 work-units for 2 nodes", $W(2) =
 \frac{T_1}{T_2}$.